This post may contain affiliate links. Please read my disclosure policy.

 a dish of layered greek hummus dip on a table with parsley and a blue napkin.

-Layered Greek Hummus Dip
+Loaded Greek Hummus Dip with Toasted Pita Chips

 Greek hummus dip combines a creamy spread with crunchy Greek salsa and plenty of salty toppings.
 Serve it with toasty baked pita chips!